 Oxford Handbooks Online in Law is an ambitious project that reflects, facilitates, and shapes the transformation of law into a multifaceted global discipline.
 Supplementing and enhancing Oxford Handbooks in book form, Oxford Handbooks Online seizes the unique opportunities for systemic interconnection and quick publication presented by online publication to capture the continuously evolving body of research on all aspects of law from the wide variety of methodological perspectives that are being brought to bear on law as a field of study.

 Markus D. Dubber is Professor of Law at the University of Toronto.
 Much of his scholarship has focused on theoretical, comparative, and historical aspects of criminal law.
 His publications include, among others, An Introduction to the Model Penal Code (2d ed., Oxford 2015); The Oxford Handbook of Criminal Law (with T. Hörnle, Oxford 2014); Criminal Law: A Comparative Approach (with T. Hörnle, Oxford 2014); Foundational Texts in Modern Criminal Law (Oxford 2014); The Handbook of Comparative Criminal Law (with K. Heller, Stanford 2010); Modern Histories of Crime and Punishment (with L. Farmer, Stanford 2007); The New Police Science: The Police Power in Domestic and International Governance (with M. Valverde, Stanford 2006); and The Police Power: Patriarchy and the Foundations of American Government (Columbia 2005).

 University of Maryland

 University of Helsinki

 We want to hear from you.

 Oxford Handbooks Online is a partnership between the publisher and the academic community, and we invite your questions about the content.
-Please feel welcome to email Robyn Curtis, our Law editor, with comments, suggestions, or questions.
+Please feel welcome to email Tim Allen, our Law editor, with comments, suggestions, or questions.